ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 ***College support***

-The College offers the following support for Candidates undertaking projects:
+The College offers the following support for Registrars undertaking projects:

 * Providing feedback on the project proposal.
-* Assistance with finding an Academic Supervisor if the Candidate has been unable to find a suitable supervisor.
+* Assistance with finding an Academic Supervisor if the Registrar has been unable to find a suitable supervisor.
-* Facilitating peer support through linking Candidates completing a project.
+* Facilitating peer support through linking Registrars completing a project.

 ***Academic supervisor***
-Candidates are required to have an Academic Supervisor to provide support and guidance in completing the project.
+Registrars are required to have an Academic Supervisor to provide support and guidance in completing the project.
 Local rural clinical school or training organisations may be able to assist in identifying a suitable supervisor.

 The Academic Supervisor must be nominated and provide input into the project proposal.
-An Academic Supervisor report is required to be submitted mid project and with the final project.
-The supervisor report is initiated by the candidate.
-The candidate completes their section first and then the supervisor.
+An Academic Supervisor report is required to be submitted mid-project and with the final project.
+The supervisor report is initiated by the Registrar.
+The Registrar completes their section first and then the supervisor.

 ### Process

 ***Enrolment***

-Candidates must enrol in the project at the beginning of their AST.
+1. Registrars must enrol in the project at the beginning of their AST.
 Enrolment is completed [online](https://www.acrrm.org.au/fellowship/discover-fellowship/assessment/assessment-dates-enrolments).

-A project proposal must be uploaded as part of enrolment process.
-Candidates must document a project timeline demonstrating completion of the project within 12 months.
+2. A project proposal must be uploaded as part of enrolment process.
+Registrars must document a project timeline demonstrating completion of the project within 12 months.

 ***Project proposal approval***